oernster/SymChit/ARCHITECTURE.md

 for themselves that the first line, where it is a provenance one, is a letterhead.

-### Infrastructure: `internal/infrastructure/pdf`

-What a reader takes to an appointment.
-It is handed the receipt's lines and a path; it answers a file.

-SymChit used to hand the record to the window's browser engine to print.
-That engine is a different one on each desktop, so the same record came off the paper three different ways, with what the reader got depending also on a tickbox in their own print dialog.
-The record is the product, so it is drawn once here (Amendment 16).

-The layout is a pure function in `layout.go`: given the lines, the page geometry and a Measurer, it answers the rows of each page.
-Nothing in it opens a file or knows what a PDF is, so what lands on which page is settled by tests that draw nothing. `sheet.go` is the renderer around it and owns no layout decisions beyond turning a row into ink.
-Two rules are worth stating because they are what a browser could not be made to keep: an event is never split across two sheets; every page says which page it is.

-### The setup program

-`installer/` is a second Wails application in the same module and is a facade, not a policy.
-What an install or a removal DOES lives in `internal/infrastructure/setup`: the paths, the payload fence, the version comparison, the shortcut writing and the ORDER those acts happen in.

-The order is the part that needed a seam. `setup.Machine` states every act an install or a removal performs on the computer it runs on, `setup.Real` implements it with one call per method and `setup.Install` and `setup.Remove` state the sequences over it.
-That is what makes it checkable that a removal takes the shortcuts before the registry entry, that it refuses outright while the application is open and that the record goes last and only when asked.
-`installer/app.go` holds a `Machine` and a progress reporter rather than reaching for either, so the facade's own decisions (the screen setup opens on, the choices it hands over) are testable too; what is left uncovered there is the Wails runtime itself.

 ### Application: `internal/application`

 One service per user-visible action, over the ports in `ports.go`.